A Closer Look: What Is ADHD & How Is It Assessed?

 Obtaining all of this information helps the psychologist to understand where the person may be having difficulty and what information will be needed for testing.
 Taking the step to begin an assessment for you or your loved one will often mean you need to meet with a private practice psychologist.
 This can be a great benefit when considering costs, client/psychologist relationships and familiarity, or general practice care.

 During an ADHD evaluation, a variety of information is collected to provide the most accurate and realistic diagnosis possible for you or your loved one.
-An evaluation to consider ADHD can be completed in a number of ways.
+An ADHD evaluation can be completed in a number of ways.
 A psychologist may collect information in areas related to cognition/intelligence, academics (as needed), and social, emotional, and behavioral functioning.
 Formal measures of attention, executive functioning, and memory/learning may be administered as well.

 What Does A Diagnosis Mean?

-Luckily, for every new ADHD diagnosis, there is also a new resource, connection, or informative perspective that is also found.
+Luckily, for every ADHD diagnosis, there is also a new resource, connection, or informative perspective that is also found.
 The research for ADHD has become more advanced, accurate, and accessible over the years.
 After receiving a diagnosis of ADHD, it may be comforting to know there are several tools at your disposal to help you or your loved one.
-A diagnosis of ADHD alone may be the only answer you will ever need but it may also provide you with a helpful starting point for what to do next.
+A diagnosis of ADHD alone may be the only answer you will ever need, but it may also provide you with a helpful starting point for what to do next.
 With the right diagnosis, you or your loved one will hopefully come to fully embrace yourself, understand what makes you different, and how you can move forward.

-Help You or Your Loved One Today!
+Help Yourself or Your Loved One Today!

 If you believe that you or a loved one might have ADHD, please do not hesitate to contact Dr. Heather Arduengo.
 She make it her mission to help you or your loved one learn more about yourself in a safe and empathetic environment, providing you with nothing less than accurate and meaningful results!